Not only are fruit flies nuisance pests, but they can also contaminate your food with harmful bacteria.

 1. Paper Cone Trap

-Fruit flies may suddenly appear when there are rotting fruits and vegetables lying around.
-Additionally, they love fermented foods, so it’s very easy to bait and trap them.
+Fruit flies may appear when rotting fruit and vegetables are lying around.
+They love fermented foods, so it is very easy to bait and trap them.

-Make a DIY fruit fly trap by rolling up some paper into a cone.
-Next, fit the narrow end inside a jar or bottle, leaving the wide part as the entry point.
+Make a DIY fruit fly trap by rolling up a sheet of plain paper into a cone.
+Next, fit the narrow end of the paper cone inside a jar or bottle, leaving the wide part as the entry point.

-A jam jar is ideal for this purpose, containing some overripe leftovers.
-Additionally, to sweeten the deal, pour in some cider vinegar as bait.
+A jam jar containing some overripe leftovers is ideal for this purpose.
+You can also pour in some cider vinegar as bait.

-Now, just wait for the flies to arrive.
-Once the pests are in the jar, the cone shape will make it hard for them to exit.
-They will eventually drown.
+Once the flies are in the jar, the cone shape will make it difficult for them to exit, and they will eventually drown.

 2. Apple Cider Vinegar

-Apple cider vinegar is a simple home remedy to catch fruit flies and kill them.
-ACV has a fruity aroma that attracts these critters.
+Apple cider vinegar (ACV) is a simple home remedy for catching and killing fruit flies.
+Its fruity aroma attracts these critters.

 To get rid of fruit flies with apple cider vinegar, fill small bowls with ACV and cover them with plastic wrap.
 Next, punch a few holes through the wrap to allow the flies to enter.

-Once they drop in, they will find it hard to get back out.
-Finally, wait for them to die, then dispose of the contents of the container.
+Once they drop in, they will find it hard to get back out and will eventually drown.
 This vinegar trap can also get rid of fungus gnats.

 3. Vacuum Cleaner